ericpgreen/coping_together_nc_rct/simulate.md

 # Next steps

 1. Priors!
+2. Attrition!
-2. Set up simulation to estimate power (including variants for effect size, random effects, families, etc)
+3. Set up simulation to estimate power (including variants for effect size, random effects, families, etc)
-3. Talk about how to analyze data from multiple informants
+4. Talk about how to analyze data from multiple informants